Open call for evidence

 This request for case studies is to focus on the solutions and/or interventions part of the report.
 Whilst the report will assess published literature and evidence for mental health interventions or adaptations in relation to climate change in the UK, we recognise that there may be case studies which are not available in the public domain.
 We are therefore keen to receive any submissions of case studies which demonstrate provision of mental health intervention in relation to climate change and extreme weather events.

 The term ‘intervention’ is used here to describe strategies, tools, resources, programmes, practices, or approaches that aim to support mental health challenges in relation to climate change.
-These could be clinical or non-clinical and targeted at any level, such as individual, community or the wider system.
+Whilst interventions could be clinical or non-clinical, they will ideally be designed at the population or group level but can be targeted at any level, such as individual, community or the wider system.
 We welcome case studies from across the UK and encourage any additional information in relation to evaluation and feedback of these where possible.

 How to respond